Here is a brief description of some of our volunteer roles and what they involve.

-You could organise or co-ordinate other local fundraisers, or you might simply have an idea for a one-off fundraising activity or event.
+You could organise or co-ordinate other local fundraisers, or you might simply have an idea for a one-off fundraising activity you want to do.
 You could also assist us with publicising events, organising collections or raising money through craft skills and events.

-This role can take place at any time and anywhere to suit you and it’s also ideal for getting your work colleagues, friends and family involved!.
+You can do this role anytime and anywhere it suits you, and it’s also ideal for getting your work colleagues, friends and family involved!
 If you’re happy to be included, we love to feature our fundraisers on our website and newsletter.

 You will be an ambassador for CLAPA and will be using our charity number and name so there are some legal requirements you need to adhere to while fundraising.

 As a Parent Supporter, you would act as the main point of contact for parents of children affected by cleft, including those with unborn children (who’ve usually just found out at their 20 week scan).
 This involves providing information as well as offering emotional support.

 This role is crucial in providing information and peer support, especially emotional support, to all parents of children affected by cleft.
 This is mainly done by phone and email, through Facebook or occasionally in person (a day of training is provided).